JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 Only silence followed.

-My head finally hit the wall and I hated how easily the fresh streaks stained my face.
+My head finally hit the wall and I hated how easily the fresh streaks stained my face again.
 Then I couldn’t help but whisper, “Please…saying something.
 What do you want from me?”

 It didn’t say anything back.